epam/NGB/docs/md/user-guide/target-identification.md

     - _Status_ - state of the current clinical trial phase
     - _Source_ - hyperlink to the corresponding page of the clinical trial

+The drug table supports:

-By default, table is sorted by the _Target_ column.
-Table supports sorting by any column.
-Click the column header to sort by this column.
+- **_sorting_** - by default, table is sorted by the _Target_ column.
+To sort by any other column, click the column header to sort by it.
 To invert the sorting order, click the header again.

-Table supports filtering.
-To filter displayed drugs - specify the desired value(s) to the filter field(s) under headers row.
+- **_filtering_** - to filter displayed drugs, specify the desired value(s) to the filter field(s) under headers row.
+- **_column transfer_** - you may easily set the own order of table columns - just click any column header and holding the left mouse button drag and drop the column header to the desired place.

 To export table content in CSV format - click the corresponding [**Export**](#export-section) button above the table.
 Export to the local workstation will be started automatically.

+In addition, you may view the tree MAP (TMAP) of all associated drugs - click the [**SMILES tree**](#drugs-tmap) button in the upper side of the section.

 ### Associated targets